fimion/alex-party/posts/2021-04-29-vue-2-to-3-6-months-on.md

 ---
-title: Vue 2 to 3 - 6 months on
+title: Vue 2 to Vue 3 - 8 months on
 date: 2021-04-29T20:04:49.863Z
 excerpt: Vue 3 has been out for almost 8 months now.
 Adoption is slow.
 This is feeling a little like another major version bump i've lived through. is Vue